Austin FC set for second bout with LA Galaxy

-After an eventful draw at home against Orlando City, Austin FC heads west to battle LA Galaxy for the second time this month.
-The Verde and Black, who sit in second place in the Western Conference, will have had a full week off before they take on Los Angeles Sunday evening at 5:00 p.m.
+AUSTIN (KXAN) — After an eventful draw at home against Orlando City, Austin FC heads west to battle LA Galaxy for the second time this month.
+The Verde and Black, who sit in second place in the Western Conference, will have had a full week off before they take on Los Angeles at 5 p.m.
+Sunday.

 “It’s nice to have a normal week, a normal lead up,” said Austin FC Head Coach Josh Wolff.
-“We reviewed a little bit of what transpired against Orlando and there’s some takeaways from that we’ve got to get better at.”
+“We reviewed a little bit of what transpired against Orlando and there are some takeaways from that we’ve got to get better at.”

 Austin FC midfielder Sebastian Driussi was again named to the Major League Soccer Team of the Week, the fifth such honor for the standout this season.
 His team-leading eighth goal of the season came against Orlando, putting Driussi one behind the MLS lead.